Buying property in Auvergne-Rhône-Alpes

 The property market in Auvergne-Rhône-Alpes is dynamic due to its sheer size as the third-largest region in France.

-There are so many options for property-buyers in Auvergne-Rhône-Alpes.
+There are so many options for property buyers in Auvergne-Rhône-Alpes.
 They include the eastern side of the French Alps, where alpine and ski properties are in abundance.
 You’ll also find world-class ski resorts there and great hiking routes.

 Lake Annecy lies in Haute-Savoie.
-Its lake is renowned for crystal-clear waters and scenic setting.
+Its lake is renowned for its crystal-clear waters and scenic setting.
 The department borders both Switzerland and Italy so there is a mix of cultures in the area which are reflected in its towns.
 The department prefecture (capital) is Annecy, where apartments make up 94% of the market, while the remaining 6% is made up of traditional half-timbered houses and chalets – perfect for a typical alpine experience.

-Approximately one third of Auvergne-Rhône-Alpes is forest, so buyers have a wide choice of country homes and picturesque villages.
+Approximately one-third of Auvergne-Rhône-Alpes is forest, so buyers have a wide choice of country homes and picturesque villages.

 Property prices in Auvergne-Rhône-Alpes are typically higher than in Nouvelle-Aquitaine but more affordable than in the neighbouring region of Provence-Alpes-Côte d’Azur.